Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Abstract

 \section{Abstract}

-This study considers the estimation of the average treatment effect (ATE).
-For ATE estimation, we estimate the propensity score through direct bias-correction term estimation.
-Let $\{(X_i, D_i, Y_i)\}_{i=1}^{n}$ be the observations, where $X_i \in \bbR^K$ denotes $K$-dimensional covariates, $D_i \in \{0, 1\}$ denotes a binary treatment assignment indicator, and $Y_i \in \bbR$ is an outcome.
-In ATE estimation, the bias-correction term $h_0(X_i, D_i) \coloneqq \frac{\mathbbm{1}[D_i = 1]}{e_0(X_i)} - \frac{\mathbbm{1}[D_i = 0]}{1 - e_0(X_i)}$ plays an important role, where $e_0(X_i)$ is the propensity score, the probability of being assigned treatment $1$.
-In this study, we propose estimating $h_0$ (or equivalently $e_0$) by directly minimizing the prediction error for $h_0$ without knowing $h_0$ in advance.
-After showing a basic result with least squares, we present a general framework for this direct bias-correction term estimation approach from the perspective of Bregman divergence minimization, which also generalizes the Riesz regression and covariate balancing.
+This study considers the estimation of the direct bias-correction term for estimating the average treatment effect (ATE).
+Let $\{(X_i, D_i, Y_i)\}_{i=1}^{n}$ be the observations, where $X_i \in \bbR^K$ denotes $K$-dimensional covariates, $D_i \in \{0, 1\}$ denotes a binary treatment assignment indicator, and $Y_i \in \bbR$ denotes an outcome.
+In ATE estimation, $h_0(D_i, X_i) \coloneqq \frac{\mathbbm{1}[D_i = 1]}{e_0(X_i)} - \frac{\mathbbm{1}[D_i = 0]}{1 - e_0(X_i)}$ is called the bias-correction term, where $e_0(X_i)$ is the propensity score.
+The bias-correction term is also referred to as the Riesz representer or clever covariates, depending on the literature, and plays an important role in construction of efficient ATE estimators.
+In this study, we propose estimating $h_0$ by directly minimizing the Bregman divergence between its model and $h_0$, which includes squared error and Kullback--Leibler divergence as special cases.
+Our proposed method is inspired by direct density ratio estimation methods and generalizes existing bias-correction term estimation methods, such as covariate balancing weights, Riesz regression, and nearest neighbor matching.
+Importantly, under specific choices of bias-correction term models and Bregman divergence, we can automatically ensure the covariate balancing property.
+Thus, our study provides a practical modeling and estimation approach through a generalization of existing methods.